miniproject-cc/Library-Book-Inventory-Management-and-Search-API/Docker and Kubernetes/README.md

 Kubernetes:

 The YAML file is used to create a deployment and service for the miniproject app.
+This is done by pulling the relevant image from docker hub.